Zzz233/Automating-ChatGPT-with-Python-and-Selenium/README.md

 - Automates the process of chatting with ChatGPT
 - Saves the response to a text file

-# To-dos

-- Add support for multiple questions
-- Allow the user to specify the output file name

 # Requirements

 - Python 3.x